OSI-Writer/OMF_Developer_Guide/docs/OMF_Quick_Start.rst

 OMF Quick Start
 ===============

-This section describes all necessary steps to start the development process, and goes into details...
-Using OMF 1.0 specification, it is possible to develop as minimal data ingress OMF applications as shown in this section, or more complex ones that you can find in OMF samples.
+This section provides a brief introduction to all of the steps necessary to begin the development process.
+Using the OMF 1.0 specification and the steps in this section, it is possible to develop a minimal data ingress OMF application.
+More advanced applications ones can be found in the OMF samples.

-For development process, and ease of configuration, it is recommended that all of the following products be installed on the machine(s) in the same Windows Domain, and that you have sufficient access rights.
-Please note, the current document is targeted on the OMF application development process, and not on administrative aspects of configuring and securing the entire solution built using OSIsoft PI System.
+To speed the development process, it is recommended that all of the following products be installed on your computer the machine(s) in the same Windows Domain, and that you have sufficient access rights.

+Note that this topic demonstrates the basic OMF application development process, and not the administrative aspects of configuring and securing the entire solution you build using OSIsoft PI System.

 Development Environment
 -----------------------

-The following products should be installed and configured:
+Before you begin, the following products should be installed and configured:

 * PI Data collection Manager

-  As a developer, you need an administrative access to the DCM.
-You will need to be able to create PI Server, Relay and OMF application nodes, establish connections between them, and retrieve necessary registration information, which you will use in your OMF application in authentication and authorization process.
-For more information, see PI Data Collection Manager user manual.
+  As a developer, you must have administrative access to the DCM.
+You will need to be able to create PI Server, Relay, and OMF application nodes, establish connections between them, and retrieve the necessary registration information, which you will use in your OMF application in authentication and authorization process.
+For more information, see *PI Data Collection Manager* user manual.

 * PI Connector Relay

-  It is highly recommended that you install and configure your own, development instance of the Relay.
+  It is highly recommended that you install and configure your own development instance of the Relay.
 During development process, you will need to stop and re-start Relay process, manually delete cache files, and perform other actions, which may distract other data sources from sending data to the PI System.
 For more information, see PI Connector Relay user manual.